yuuzukatsu/plant-with-coding/readme.md

 - A function named `droneRunner()` will run everytime a task is listed on `droneQueue` in order while those 3 function keep scanning all plant and tiles
 - Everytime new seed arive on market or `market.changedSeedStock:connect` is triggered, this script will automatically buy them using function `buySeedFromMarket()`
 - You can also configure on `plantParam.lua` which seed to buy, which seed to plant, which plant to crop, and which plant to harvest !

+What does this script do step by step ?
+1. sell all produce in inventory with `buySeedFromMarket()`
+2. buy all seed with specified parameter from `plantParam.laum`
+3. Find and list all seed in inventory
+4. wait for user input. after user input any key, run `droneRunner()`, `plantHarvester()`, `plantCropper()`, and `seedPlanter()`  function in background
+5. after 30 seconds, sell all produce
+6. repeat again from step 5

+extra step: watch and wait for market seed change. when market update, it will run  `buySeedFromMarket()` again

+script without `droneV2`, `task`, `list`, and `market` module dependency. but its much more unoptimized in speed and script storage => https://github.com/yuuzukatsu/plant-with-coding/tree/v1.0